FunnierBe/creVass/docs/source/cli-guide.rst

-Command-line Interface
+Command-line InterVass
 ======================

-The following is a list of the sub-commands contained in Surround's CLI tool.
+The following is a list of the sub-commands contained in creVass's CLI tool.

 surround
 ^^^^^^^^